Souls of Du Bois Symposium 2026

 Each year, the symposium convenes students, faculty, alumni, and community members to explore themes of race, justice, liberation, and the transformative power of knowledge.
 The 2026 theme, “Knowledge, Freedom & Healing in Changing Times,” invites participants to reflect on how education, activism, and collective healing shape a just and equitable society.

-Conference Dates and Locations
+Symposium Dates and Locations

 Thursday, February 26, 2026